Query expansion techniques for information retrieval: A survey: Query Expansion

-A good number of published works have used hybrid data sources (combining two or more data sources) for query expansion.
-For example, reference \cite{collins2005query} uses WordNet as data source, an external corpus, Krovetz stemmer and top retrieve documents.
-Recently, reference \cite{pal2013query} used data source based on term distributions (based on Kullback-Leibler Divergence (KLD) and Bose-Einstein statistics (Bo1)) and term association (Local Context Analysis (LCA) and Relevance-based Language Model (RM3)) methods for query expansion.
-The experimental result demonstrated that the combined method gives better result in comparison to the each individual method.
-Other research works based on hybrid resources are \cite{he2007combining,lee2008cluster,Wu:2014:ISR:2556195.2556239,dalton2014entity}.
-Recently, Wikipedia and DBpedia are using widely as data sources for query expansion (e.g., \cite{li2007improving,arguello2008document,xu2009query,aggarwal2012query,almasri2013wikipedia,anand2015empirical,guisado2016query}).
-Reference \cite{li2007improving} performed an investigation using Wikipedia and retrieved all articles corresponding to the original query as a source of the expansion terms for pseudo relevance feedback (PRF).
-It observed that for a particular query where the usual pseudo relevance feedback fails to improve the query, Wikipedia-based pseudo relevance feedback improves it significantly.
-Reference \cite{xu2009query} utilized Wikipedia to categorize the original query into three types: (1) ambiguous queries (queries with terms having more than one potential meaning) (2) entity queries (queries having a specific meaning and cover a narrow topic) and, (3) broader queries (queries having neither ambiguous nor specific entity).
-They consolidate the expansion terms into the original query and evaluate these techniques using language modeling information retrieval.
-Reference \cite{almasri2013wikipedia} uses Wikipedia for semantic enrichment of short queries based on in-link and out-link articles.
-Reference \cite{dalton2014entity} propose entity query feature expansion (EQFE) technique.
-It uses data sources such as Wikipedia and Freebase to expand the initial query with features from entities and their links to knowledge bases (Wikipedia and Freebase), including structured attributes and text.
-The main motive for linking entities to knowledge bases is to improve the understanding and representation of text documents and queries.
-In reference \cite{anand2015empirical}, document collection and external resources (encyclopedias such as DBpedia and knowledge bases such as ConceptNet) are the data sources for query expansion.
-For selecting the expansion terms, term graphs have been constructed using information theoretic measures based on co-occurrence between each pair of terms in the vocabulary of the document collection.
-Today, word embedding techniques are widely used for query expansion.
-Recently, reference \cite{roy2016using} proposed word embedding framework (based on distributed neural language model word2vec).
-Based on the framework it extracted similar terms to a query using K-nearest neighbor approach.
+Today, word embedding techniques are widely used for QE.
+Recently, Roy et al. \cite{roy2016using} proposed a word embedding framework based on distributed neural language model word2vec.
+Based on the framework, it extracted similar terms to a query using the K-nearest neighbor approach.
 The experimental study was done on standard TREC ad-hoc data; it showed considerable improvement over the classic term overlapping-based retrieval approach.
-It should also be noticed that word2vec based query expansion methods perform more or less the same with and without any feedback information.
-Some other articles using word embedding techniques are \cite{diaz2016query,kuzi2016query}.
-Reference \cite{diaz2016query} presented a QE technique based on locally-trained word embedding (such as word2vec and GloVe) for ad hoc information retrieval.
-It also used local embeddings that capture the nuances of topic-specific language and are better than global embeddings.
-It also suggested that embeddings be learned on topically-constrained corpora, instead of large topically-unconstrained corpora.
-In a query-specific manner, their experimental results suggested towards adopting the local embeddings instead of global embedding for formers potentially superior representation.
-Similarly reference \cite{kuzi2016query} proposed a QE technique based on word embeddings that uses Word2Vec’s Continuous Bag-of-Words (CBOW) approach \cite{mikolov2013efficient}; CBOW represents terms in a vector space based on their co-occurrence in text windows.
-It also presents a technique for integrating the terms selected using word embeddings with an effective pseudo relevance feedback method.
+It should also be noticed that word2vec based QE methods perform more or less the same with and without any feedback information.
+Some other works using word embedding techniques are \cite{diaz2016query,kuzi2016query}.
+Diaz et al. \cite{diaz2016query} presented a QE technique based on locally-trained word embedding (such as word2vec and GloVe) for ad hoc IR.
+They also used local embeddings that capture the nuances of topic-specific languages and are better than global embeddings.
+They also suggested that embeddings be learned on topically-constrained corpora, instead of large topically-unconstrained corpora.
+In a query-specific manner, their experimental results suggest towards adopting local embeddings instead of global embedding because of formers potentially superior representation.
+Similarly, Kuzi et al. \cite{kuzi2016query} proposed a QE technique based on word embeddings that uses Word2Vec’s Continuous Bag-of-Words (CBOW) approach \cite{mikolov2013efficient}; CBOW represents terms in a vector space based on their co-occurrence in text windows.
+It also presents a technique for integrating the terms selected using word embeddings with an effective pseudo-relevance feedback method.